Mohammed-Hammood/github-authentication/README.md

       - Authorization callback URL: http://127.0.0.1:8000/
     - Then copy Client Id and paste in the file settings.py in SOCIAL_AUTH_GITHUB_KEY.
     - The copy Client secret and paste it in th file settings.py in SOCIAL_AUTH_GITHUB_SECRET
-    - Finally try it and engoy!
+  - Finally try it and enjoy!